Factbox: Who has submitted letters of no confidence in UK PM May?

 4) ANNE MARIE-MORRIS - said on Thursday she had submitted a letter

-“I feel that with Theresa, she is the wrong leader at this time, and I’ve put in my letter asking for a vote of no confidence.
-I am not alone and I do it with a heavy heart but now it’s the country that matter more than absolutely anything else,” she told the BBC.
+“I am not alone and I do it with a heavy heart but now it’s the country that matter more than absolutely anything else,” she told the BBC.

 5) LEE ROWLEY - said on Thursday he had submitted a letter